natashache/TechTrends/README.md

 ## Setting Up and Getting Started ##
 To start simply clone your fork of this repo and run `npm install` from the root directory.
 This will install all of your back-end dependencies and automatically install your front-end dependencies in the post-install with bower.
-Running `gulp` from the root directory with automaticall comile the `scss` files and minify/uglify the front-end javascript files, `gulp` also watches your files for changes to make the dev life easier.
+Running `gulp` from the root directory with automatically compile the `scss` files and minify/uglify the front-end javascript files, `gulp` also watches your files for changes to make the dev life easier.
 Once you have your dependencies installed your ready to set up your private files, *it is very important* that these are not made public.
 The server expects the URL to wherever your hosting the database to exist in a file called `connections.json` which lives in the connections folder.
 This file should hold a JSON object with the following format:
 ````javascript